brapana/JSON-java/README.md

 Changes made within XML.java starting on line 894 and ending on line 957.

-Unit Tests for added functionality located in XMLTest.java starting on line 273 and ending on line 344 (3 total)
+Unit Tests for added functionality located in XMLTest.java starting on line 273 and ending on line 344 (3 total).

 Clarifying comments located throughout the code.

+Project language changed from 1.7->1.8 (sourceCompatibility in build.gradle) in order to allow for use of Functionals necessary for Milestone 3.

 ## Milestone 3 Function: